 Within this qualification you will develop interpersonal skills to communicate with a range of other people and demonstrate effective leadership and coaching skills.
 You need a strong interest in sport, and through a variety of theory and practical units will develop the skills, knowledge and understanding of sports performance and coaching and how fitness, health and the human body help to contribute to sporting success.

-3 or 4 subjects at grade 3 ideally including English and Maths.
+A minimum of 3 GCSE subjects at grade 3 ideally including English and Maths.

 What will I study?

 Within the qualification you will develop interpersonal skills to communicate with a range of other people and to demonstrate effective team working skills.
 These qualities will all be enhanced through a range of sports coaching opportunities as part of planning and running a sports event and practical participation in team and individual sports.
 The structure and function of the body during exercise will also be studied.

 The course covers a wide range of subjects including: